Abby's: Production

+Inspiration

+Josh Malmuth, a San Diego native, was inspired by a New Orleans wine bar, Bacchanal, with an outdoor patio, string lighting, a music stage, and two stories of indoor and outdoor seating.
+The show is set in San Diego, and filmed in Universal City Studios.

 Development

 On September 22, 2017, the production, then untitled, received a put pilot commitment from NBC.
 The pilot was written by Josh Malmuth who was set to executive produce alongside Mike Schur and David Miner.
 Production companies involved with the pilot were expected to include Universal Television, Fremulon, and 3 Arts Entertainment.
 On January 23, 2018, NBC officially gave the production a pilot order.
 A week later, it was announced that Pamela Fryman would direct the pilot.

 On May 8, 2018, it was announced that NBC had given the production a series order.
 A few days later, it was announced that the series would premiere as a mid-season replacement in the spring of 2019.
 On January 24, 2019, it was announced that the series would premiere on March 28, 2019.
 The series notably is filmed using a largely outdoor set.
 On May 30, 2019, NBC canceled the series after a single season.